About Me

 • The relationship between indigenous peoples and plants

-• Mediterranean-inspired gardens for the East Coast
+• California-inspired gardens for the East Coast

 • Environmental literature and philosophy, nature writing